Dailymotion-Pro-Services/custom-embed-v2/heavy_ad.md

 ### How to manage Heavy Ads with Custom Embed?

-If player is flagged by Heavy Ad, Dailymotion throw an event `PLAYER_HEAVYADSINTERVENTION`.
-Using that event Custom embed try to load the player again. **Loading again the player bypasses the heavy ad most of the time but not always**.
+If player is flagged by Heavy Ad, Dailymotion throws an event `PLAYER_HEAVYADSINTERVENTION`.
+Using that event, Custom embed will try to load the player again. **Loading again the player bypasses the heavy ad most of the time but not always**.

-Hence the custom embed always recommends using two `PLAYER_ID` for `playerId` attribute.
-The second PLAYER_ID will be used for Heavy Ad Intervention.
+Hence for the custom embed, we recommends always using two `PLAYER_ID` for `playerId` attribute.
+The second `PLAYER_ID` will be used for Heavy Ad Intervention.

-In the absence of a second PLAYER_ID, Dailymotion custom embed will instead load a universal player library i.e., [player.js](https://geo.dailymotion.com/libs/player.js) for Heavy Ad Intervention.
+In the absence of a second `PLAYER_ID`, Dailymotion custom embed will instead load a universal player library i.e., [player.js](https://geo.dailymotion.com/libs/player.js) for Heavy Ad Intervention.

 ### Embed Example :